pcardune/handlebars-loader/README.md

 ## Full example

 See example folder in this repo.
+The example is now fully runnable and demonstrates a number of concepts (using partials and helpers) -- just run `webpack` in that directory to produce dist/bundle.js in the same folder.

 ## License